Pancakeme/CS6700-RL-PA2/README.md

-# CS6700-RL-PA2
+# CS6700: Reinforcement Learning Programming Assignment 2

-CS6700: Reinforcement Learning Programming Assignment 2
+Programming Assignment on Dueling DQN and Monte-Carlo REINFORCE algorithms for the environments CartPole-v1 and Acrobot-v1.